INSTALLATIONS

 2014 | Barn wood, found objects

-Since 2014, habitation becomes art in “House.”
-A living performance, the piece is a self-sustained off-grid dwelling constructed from barn wood and found objects.
-Since its creation, Birch has inhabited this haphazard structure as both an act of resistance and a meditation on autonomy.
-Rejecting the conventions of rent and commodified living, “House” reclaims discarded materials and unoccupied land, challenging notions of ownership, sustainability, and survival.
+The project rejects commodified living and the conventions of rent, instead reclaiming discarded materials and unoccupied land to challenge traditional notions of ownership and sustainability.
 More than a shelter, it is a statement on the resilience of resourcefulness and the art of adaptation.
 Inviting viewers to question societal norms, the piece implicates each viewer as they imagine alternative ways of living that embrace imperfection, independence, and a deeper connection to place.

 Bike